jmquigley/util.ds/README.md

 ```

 This will add 5 items to the queue.
 The last item adds a 6th element.
 That will cause the first item in the queue to be removed automatically before the new item is enqueued.
 This provides a way to "age" items within the queue.
 When the item is removed a `remove` event fires.
 The front item in the queue is considered the oldest item.

-## API

-The API is generated with [JSDoc](https://www.npmjs.com/package/jsdoc).
-It can be found within the `docs` directory for the project.
-It can be generated with `npm run docs`.